beam-community/stripity-stripe/README.md

 - function calls that returned a standard `{:ok, result}` or `{:error, message}` response

 As I began digging things up with these other libraries it became rather apparent that I was not only tweaking the API, but also ripping out a lot of the existing code... and that usually means I should probably do my own thing.
 So I did.

-## Update

-As of October 18th, Rob has graciously handed over the reins to the teams at [Code Corps](https://www.codecorps.org/) and [Strumber](https://strumber.com/).
-To address the concerns Rob mentioned above and update the high level api to work with all of the Stripe API Endpoints, they have since worked to release stripity_stripe 2.0, which is now the actively developed line of releases.